 The Presidents Cup is a unique golf event in that there is no purse or prize money; instead, each player, captain and captain’s assistant allocates an equal portion of the funds generated to charities of his choice.
-Since the inception of the Presidents Cup in 1994, more than $38.4 million has been raised for charity from event proceeds.
-Over the past 21 years, the Presidents Cup has impacted more than 450 charities in 15 countries worldwide and 35 states in the U.S.
+From 1994 to 2015, more than $38.4 million has been raised for charity from event proceeds.
+The Presidents Cup has impacted more than 450 charities in 15 countries worldwide and 35 states in the U.S.